Hi friends!

 A: I think the best oven for baking is the oven you know.

 That’s it!
-It’s not a matter of gas versus electric, convection versus no convection.
+It’s not a matter of gas versus electric, convection versus conventional.
 The best oven for baking is the oven you know the quirks of.
-Maybe you know it’s hot in the back left corner, or that your cookies bake best on the middle rack not the upper third of then oven.
-That’s oven knowledge and your key to success far beyond the baking directions a recipe will give you.
+Maybe you know it’s hot in the back left corner, or that your cookies bake best on the middle rack not the upper third of the oven.
+That’s oven knowledge and your key to success far beyond the given baking directions in a recipe.

 So, how do you get to know your oven?

 One easy, old school way to test your oven is with slices of plain ol’ white bread.
-Kate McDermott reminded me of this incredible baking hack just this week on her virtual book tour chat with Book Larder in Seattle.
+Kate McDermott, one of my favorite bakers, reminded me of this incredible baking hack and wow – the toast you’ll make!

 Here’s how the sliced bread oven test works: